 Working at Heights Training

 Approximately 1 out of every 6 lost-time workplace injuries in Canada are the result of a fall from heights as per Workplace Safety and Insurance Board statistics.
 Lost time due to a fall-related injury is particularly an issue for the construction industry, which lost the most time due to falls and 26% of the yearly totals in Ontario.
-To help prevent future injuries due to falls, Ontario’s Ministry of Labour requires all workers in the construction industry who may be exposed to a fall hazard to undergo mandatory Working at Heights training at least once every 3 years.
+To help prevent future injuries due to falls, Ontario’s Chief Prevention Officer requires all workers in the construction industry who may be exposed to a fall hazard to undergo mandatory Working at Heights training at least once every 3 years.

 Upon completion of the program, course attendees will have the preparation necessary to accurately identify key on-site fall hazards, what systems are available for fall protection and safety, and will be able to understand the importance of using the highest ranked method of fall protection currently available in Ontario.
 As part of the course, each student enrolled in the program will receive an educational instruction manual and a proof of completion card upon successful completion of the course.